Cover image for blog title on how to become a better self-taught artist

 • composition

-• cleaner mark-making, linework
+• cleaner mark-making and linework

 From there I looked for learning resources in those content areas.